California Psalms

 is no more than a thin ply, a tender layer,

-thermal ashes topping a surface
+thermal ashes topping a surface,

-of those which came before, familiar at the dawn of days with me, bemusedly
+its forerunners familiar at the dawn of days with me, bemusedly

 ephemeral, in consonance with anatomic